apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
 In addition to all the fields marked with @QuerySqlField annotation or defined with `QueryEntity`, there will be two special predefined fields `_key` and `_val` for every object type registered in SQL Grid.
 These predefined fields provide reference to key-value entries stored in a cache and can be used directly inside of DML statements.
-For example:
 [block:code]
 {
   "codes": [